How to Measure oil measurement Level

 Principle and Operation

-Ultrasonic level sensors use high-frequency sound waves.
-They measure the distance from the sensor to the oil surface.
-The sensor emits an ultrasonic pulse, which travels through the air above the oil and reflects back when it hits the oil surface.
-We measure the time it takes for the pulse to travel to the oil surface and return.
-Since we know the speed of sound, we can calculate the distance to the oil surface.
+We measure how long it takes for the pulse to reach the oil surface and come back.
+Since we know the speed of sound, we can find the distance to the oil surface.
 We use this formula: distance = (speed of sound × time of flight) / 2.
 With the height of the tank and the measured distance, we can find the oil level.

 Advantages